oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 >
 > It is the responsibility of the application to select a suitable Maximum Packet Size value if it chooses to restrict the Maximum Packet Size.

-The packet size is the total number of bytes in an MQTT-SN Control Packet, as defined in [2.1](#structure-of-an-mqtt-sn-control-packet).
+The packet size is the total number of bytes in an MQTT-SN Control Packet, as defined in [2.1 "Structure of an MQTT-SN Control Packet"](#structure-of-an-mqtt-sn-control-packet).
 The Client uses the Maximum Packet Size to inform the Server that it will not process packets exceeding this limit.

 «<mark title="Requirement MQTT-SN-3.1.7-1"><a name="MQTT-SN-3.1.7-1"></a>The Maximum Packet Size value MUST be 10 or greater</mark>»\<mark title="Ephemeral region marking">MQTT-SN-3.1.7-1][,</mark> as this is the minimum size that the CONNECT Packet can be.